NoOneUST/IS-MVSNet/README.md

 ```

 ### Pretrained Model
 The pretrained weights for the backbone are already placed under `./weights`.
-The weights for stages 1 to 3 can be downloaded from the [pretrained weights] (https://drive.google.com/file/d/1zKuWqm9weHSm98SZKld1PbEddgLOQkQV/view?usp=sharing).
+The weights for stages 1 to 3 can be downloaded from the [pretrained weights](https://drive.google.com/file/d/1zKuWqm9weHSm98SZKld1PbEddgLOQkQV/view?usp=sharing).

 ### Data structure
 ```